 Introductory Questions & Answers

-BIC will be using its own bespoke platform called “Workbit”.
+BIC will be using a globally recognised and reliable platform called “Classin”.
 The backup platforms will be Microsoft Teams and Google Classroom.

 You may work within your own time-zone, as all material and teaching instruction will be recorded online.